Bloomberg Market Data Feed (B-PIPE)

-B-PIPE is a real-time datafeed providing programmatic access to Bloomberg’s complete catalog of content (all the same asset classes as the Bloomberg Terminal).
-Network connectivity with Bloomberg B-PIPE is simple as it leverages AWS PrivateLink, exposing the services a set of local IP addresses within the customer's subnet and eliminating DNS issues.
+The Bloomberg Market Data Feed (B-PIPE) is a managed service providing programmatic access to Bloomberg’s complete catalog of content (all the same asset classes as the Bloomberg Terminal).
+Network connectivity with Bloomberg B-PIPE leverages AWS PrivateLink, exposing the services a set of local IP addresses within the customer's subnet and eliminating DNS issues.
 B-PIPE services are presented via network load-balancers to further simplify the architecture.

 Customers do not have to install any Bloomberg equipment or circuits to connect.
-They can thereby expect to save thousands of dollars a month on connectivity costs and reduce installation time from months to minutes.
+They can thereby rationalize costs and reduce installation time from months to minutes.

 Bloomberg is an APN Technology Partner.

-AWS-hosted B-PIPE provides unfettered access to the entire Bloomberg universe of content via API.
+B-PIPE on AWS provides unfettered access to the entire Bloomberg universe of content via API.

-Easy access to data: Connecting to Bloomberg via AWS PrivateLink is the easier, faster alternative to on-premises deployment, which requires customers to install two Bloomberg circuits, servers, and switches in their hosting site, consuming rack space and network ports, incurring extra costs, and spending weeks and months to ship, install, and configure
+Easy access to data: Connecting to Bloomberg via AWS PrivateLink is an easier, faster alternative to on-premises deployment, which requires customers to install two Bloomberg circuits, servers, and switches in their hosting site, consuming rack space and network ports and spending weeks or months to ship, install, and configure

 Achieve scalability: Infrastructure in more than 110 countries delivers more than 80 billion ticks per day to more than 15,000 customer locations